AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ditaval-editor.md

 ---
 title: Use DITAVAL editor
-description: Understand how to create and edit DITAVAL files using the DIVATAL Editor in AEM Guides.
+description: Understand how to create and edit DITAVAL files using the DIVATAL Editor in Adobe Experience Manager Guides.
 Know how the DITAVAL editor supports DITAVAL files in author and source views.
 exl-id: f3901a4f-1925-42aa-b773-0d6f18175ce8
 feature: Authoring, DITAVAL Editor
 role: User